aadilmallick/my-notes-docusaurus/docs/chrome-extensions/01-intro.md

 - `https://*.google.com/*` : matches all google related websites, like docs.google or slides.google
 ## Content Scripts

 Content scripts run in the context of the webpage a user is currently on.
-You are allowed only limited access to the chrome extension API, and you can't use local resources from your extension project as is.
+You are allowed only limited access to the chrome extension API (runtime, storage), and you can't use local resources from your extension project as is.

+There are two main processes you can run on:

+- **MAIN**: As if adding another script tag to the webpage.
+You have access to all global variables from other scripts, and the webpage can do the same for you.
+	- You share the same window object.
+- **ISOLATED**: You have access to the same document, but different globals.
+Isolated worlds have different `window` objects.

+Content scripts run in an isolated world, meaning that they don't have any access to other scripts on the webpage.
+If you set a content script to run in the `MAIN` world, it will no longer have access to the extension APIs like `chrome.runtime` and `chrome.storage`.

+> [!NOTE] Content Security Policy
+> Content scripts are also subject to the CSP of a website, meaning that if a website disallows fetching resources from it using the `fetch()` API, you can get around it by telling the background script to do the fetching, which it has full access to do since it is not bound the CSP of a website.

 ### Creating a content script